Turbo Charging Your ATV

 Turbocharging an engine means modifying the exhaust system so that no power is lost through exhaust gases.
 Putting all that extra air back into your engine gives you a great extra punch and plenty of muscle.
 It will also give you more horsepower and massively increase your top speed.

 You can keep your small engine and gain more power without needing to upgrade.
 This is particularly handy for ATV riders as keeping the engine small keeps the overall weight of the vehicle down.
-The smaller engine is also cheaper to run than going for something bigger, so you gain the speed without spending too much more on fuel.
+The smaller engine is also cheaper to run than going for something bigger, so you gain speed without spending too much more on fuel.

 The extra speed from a turbocharged engine tends to be top-end horsepower rather than torque, so it can be great for racing ATVs or riding trails that offer long stretches of easy terrain.
 It won’t necessarily help you get out of a bog or over a tricky obstacle.
 Increasing speed without going for a larger engine can also be helpful for racers as many races are split into categories according to engine size, therefore a bigger engine would mean needing to move up a class.